Marion Barber, former Dallas Cowboys running back, dead at 38: report

 Former Dallas Cowboys running back Marion Barber has died, according to a report.
 He was 38.

-Barber was found dead by Frisco police at his apartment in Texas on Wednesday.
+Barber was found dead by Frisco police at his apartment in Texas on Wednesday, the Fort Worth Star-Telegram reported.
 His cause of death was not immediately known.

-"Officers are currently out on a welfare concern, but we are unable to provide any further information at this time," a Frisco police spokesperson told the Fort Worth Star-Telegram.
+"Frisco Police responded to a welfare concern at an apartment believed to be leased by Marion Barber," police spokesperson Joshua Lovell told Fox News Digital.
+"Frisco Police along with the Collin County Medical Examiner’s Office are investigating an unattended death at the location."

 Barber, who was set to turn 39 next week, was a bruising running back for the Cowboys from 2005-2010.